ttscoff/journal-cli/README.md

 ### Bootstrapping a new project

 1. Create an empty (**non-initialized**) repository on GitHub.
-2. Clone the master branch of this repository with
+2. Clone the main branch of this repository with
    ```
    $ git clone --single-branch git@github.com:makenew/rbgem.git <new-ruby-gem>
    $ cd <new-ruby-gem>